A functional limit theorem for dependent sequences with infinite variance stable limits: Examples

 represents the tail process and spectral process of $(X_n)_n$, respectively.
 Clearly, at most $m+1$ values $Y_n$ and $\Theta_n$ are different from 0 and all have the same sign.

-Since the sequence $(X_{n})$ is $m$-dependent, it is also strongly mixing, and therefore Condition~\ref{c:mixcond} holds.
-By the same property it is easy to see that Condition~\ref{c:anticluster} holds.
-Moreover, in view of Proposition~\ref{p:rhomix}, Condition~\ref{c:step6cond} holds as well when $\alpha\in[1,2)$.
+Since the sequence $(X_{n})_n$ is $m$-dependent, it is also strongly mixing, and therefore the $\mathcal{A}'(a_n)$ mixing Condition~\ref{cmixcond} holds.
+By the same property it is easy to see that the finite mean cluster size Condition~\ref{cfinite-mean-cluster-size} holds.
+Moreover, in view of Lemma~4.8 in Tyran-Kami{\'n}ska~\cite{TK10SPA}, the vanishing small values Condition~\ref{cstep6cond} holds as well when $\alpha\in[1,2)$.